 - Use your results to improve your summer reading program, demonstrate the impact and value of your work, and set targets for next year

 CLA has developed resources to help you every step of the way.
 We can also provide you with an electronic survey to use to collect your data, and a report of your library's results at the end of the summer.
+See sample reports here and here.
 We encourage all public libraries to use our materials to develop outcomes-based summer reading programs!

 Project consultant: Professor Virginia Walter, Ph.D., UCLA Graduate School of Education & Information Studies